-ith the sheer amount of material published over the decades—novels, comics, video games, tabletop games, and more—it can be puzzling and even intimidating to navigate the Star Wars Expanded Universe.
-When you consider the amount of in-universe time all this media covers, (128 years in Canon so far and more than 25 thousand years in Legends), the task of making sense of it all can be downright daunting.
+With the sheer amount of material published over the decades—novels, comics, video games, tabletop games, and more—it can be puzzling and even intimidating to navigate the Star Wars Expanded Universe.
+Considering the amount of time all this media covers (more than 400 years in Canon so far and more than 25 millennia in Legends), making sense of it all can be downright daunting.

 Fortunately, at Youtini, sorting out the Star Wars Expanded Universe is our specialty.
-Not only do we offer a regularly updated schedule of new releases and a handy interactive timeline that can be sorted by Canon and Legends and types of media, but we also have a bookshelf to help you keep track of your collection.
+We offer a regularly updated schedule of new releases and a handy interactive timeline that you can sort by Canon and Legends and media types.
+We might be biased, but we think it's the best timeline in the galaxy.

-But before getting into all that, perhaps it might be helpful to take a look at how this expansive timeline is organized.
+But before getting into all that, it might be helpful to look at how this expansive timeline is organized.

-Just like in the real world, the Star Wars timeline is divided by a seminal event.
-For the stories that take place in a galaxy far, far away in both Canon and Legends, that event is the Battle of Yavin and the destruction of the first Death Star.
+Just like we do with our own world's history, we can divide the Star Wars timeline by a seminal event.
+In a galaxy far, far away, for both Canon and Legends, that event is the Battle of Yavin and the destruction of the first Death Star.

-Events from the founding of the Republic and Jedi Order to the Clone Wars and establishment of the Galactic Empire are dated in years “Before the Battle of Yavin" (BBY).
-Events like the Battle of Endor, Canon's Battle of Jakku and Hosnian Cataclysm, and Legends' Yuuzhan Vong War are dated in years “After the Battle of Yavin" (ABY).
-It may not be exactly perfect, but it's handy enough as a starting point in organizing all the stories that have come our way since George Lucas sat down with his first yellow legal pad.
+Events from the Republic's birth to the establishment of the Galactic Empire are dated in years "before the Battle of Yavin" (BBY).
+Events like the Battle of Endor, Canon's Battle of Jakku and Hosnian Cataclysm, and Legends' Yuuzhan Vong War are dated in years "after the Battle of Yavin" (ABY).
+It may not be perfect, but it's a handy starting point in organizing all the stories that have come our way since George Lucas sat down with his first yellow legal pad.

 - Revan is the first in The Old Republic series of Star Wars books that follows the ruthless war between the Jedi and the Sith -- long before Darth Plagueis and Palpatine.
 The iconic character from the beloved Knights of the Old Republic video game kicks off the series with a dangerous quest to stop evil once and for all.